Skip to main content

 • 4x qualified meetings compared to traditional behavioral scoring

-• Optimal effort allocation: 80% of time on the top 20% of strongest signals
+• Effort concentrated where it counts: 80% of time on the 20% of prospects carrying the strongest signals

 Does Balance scoring replace scoring in our CRM?

 No, it complements it.
-CRM scoring (firmographic + behavioral) remains useful for qualifying your existing database.
-Balance scoring adds an extra layer to prioritize prospects based on current events.
-A prospect can have a good CRM score (right industry, right size) and a zero Balance score (no recent signal), or vice versa.
+CRM scoring (firmographic plus behavioral) stays useful for qualifying your existing database.
+Balance scoring adds a layer on top, prioritizing prospects based on what’s happening right now.
+A prospect can have a good CRM score (right industry, right size) and a zero Balance score if there’s no recent signal, or the reverse.

 How does the model handle multiple signals on the same prospect?